pwbriggs/music-assistant.github.io/docs/companion-app.md

 !!! tip "This is still in very early alpha.
 Bugs *will* be present."
     Please help finding them.
 You can report any bugs on the [Discord server](https://discord.gg/kaVm8hGpne) or in the [repo issues](https://github.com/music-assistant/music-assistant-desktop/issues)

+!!! note
+    There aren't apps available yet for Android or iOS

 ## Setup

 When starting the app for the first time you are asked for some information about the Music Assistant Server.